awmckinley/config/modules/diagram/README.md

 # Diagramming

-Diagramming software tools are applications used to create various types of diagrams, flowcharts, organizational charts, mind maps, and other visual representations.
+Software to create various types of diagrams, flowcharts, organizational charts, mind maps, and other visual representations.